typelevel/doobie/modules/docs/src/main/tut/docs/04-Selecting.md

 ```

 The difference here is that `stream` gives us an [fs2](https://github.com/functional-streams-for-scala/fs2) `Stream[ConnectionIO, String]`
 that emits rows as they arrive from the database.
-By applying `take(5)` we instruct the process to shut everything down (and clean everything up) after five elements have been emitted.
+By applying `take(5)` we instruct the stream to shut everything down (and clean everything up) after five elements have been emitted.
 This is much more efficient than pulling all 239 rows and then throwing most of them away.

 Of course a server-side `LIMIT` would be an even better way to do this (for databases that support it), but in cases where you need client-side filtering or other custom postprocessing, `Stream` is a very general and powerful tool.
 For more information see the [fs2](https://github.com/functional-streams-for-scala/fs2) repo, which has a good list of learning resources.